Africa just can't catch a break, can it?

 - Wolverine and the X-Men: Episode 4 revolved around a catastrophe occurring in Africa so horrible that no one survives.
 The show refers to specific European and Asian countries but refers to Africa as "Africa".
 Mud-Hut stereotypes were also present in the episode.

-- Such generalized terms actually make perfect sense for those knowing their history.
-For example, although they are descended from slaves brought from Africa, African-Americans have assimilated into a Westernized culture for hundreds of years, developing a cultural niche that nevertheless still makes them a part of the West.
+- A necessity to describe the descendants of the American slave population (African-Americans, Afro-Caribbean, Afro-Brazilian).
+These populations have assimilated into a Westernized culture for hundreds of years, developing a cultural niche that nevertheless still makes them a part of the West.
 Their ancestors consisted of a plethora of ethnic groups who had nothing in common with each other and were brought unwillingly to a region they did not know exists.
 They had no preparation for what's to come and before long had to occupy their new society's lowest ladder, forcing them to abandon their old thinking and construct a new system.
 By the time they gained a voice to speak for themselves, they are no longer the same people as their ancestors from Africa.
-Contrast this with descendants of Europeans and Asians in the Americas, who immigrated knowing exactly what they did and as a result had prepared themselves.

 - Averted for the recent (as in, the period after the abolition of slavery) African migrants to the United States and their descendants, who came on their own accord.
-Although they are still classified as "black" in the census, they are not thought of as African-American unless they consciously assimilate to that culture (e.g. Barack Obama, whose father was a first-generation Kenyan, but considers himself African-American).
+Although they are still classified as "black" in the census, they are not thought of as African-American unless they consciously assimilate to that culture (e.g. Barack Obama, whose father was a first-generation Kenyan, but considers himself African-American and who married a Black American woman born into that culture).
 Cultural terms like Ethiopian-American or Somali-American are readily recognized for these people.

 - During the debut of the mobile game Salaam at the 2019 Game Awards, Sudanese videogame developer Lual Mayen says he is "From Africa, as a refugee".
 Since he obviously knows he grew up in Sudan, he must've felt it wasn't important to specify.
 Invoking this trope.